Chemawa Indian School: New location

-In 1885, the school moved to the site five miles (8 km) north of Salem and began construction.
-The first buildings were made of wood, and were later razed to make way for more permanent brick structures.
-On June 1, 1885, the Chemawa Indian School was opened with approximately half of the students moving to the new location and half staying behind in Forest Grove.
-On October 1, 1885, John Lee became superintendent of Chemawa Indian School (then known as Salem Indian Training School).
-After a winter of separation, and after staff and students finished construction on three new buildings on the campus, he withdrew the remaining students from Forest Grove and reunited them all on the Salem, Oregon campus.
+Construction at the Salem site began in 1885.
+Initial temporary wooden buildings were later razed to make way for more permanent brick structures.
+On June 1, 1885, the Chemawa Indian School was opened with approximately half of the students moving to the new location and half staying behind in Forest Grove owing to lack of space at the new facility.
+On October 1, 1885, John Lee was named superintendent of the new "Salem Indian Training School".
+Construction of three new buildings was shortly completed at the Salem campus and after a winter of separation the remaining students from Forest Grove were moved to Salem.